CoQ10 ubiquinol

 - Comparison of Coenzyme Q10 (Ubiquinone) and Reduced Coenzyme Q10 (Ubiquinol) as Supplement to Prevent Cardiovascular Disease and Reduce Cardiovascular Mortality.
-(PMID:37971634)
+(Curr Cardiol Rep, 2023) [PMID:37971634]

 Connections